Sampling recovery in $L_2$ and other norms: Approximation in general norms

-There are numerous results in the literature on uniform approximation, often for specific classes $F$ and explicit algorithms, see Section~\ref{sec:ex}.
-The advantage of Theorem~\ref{thm:intro-general} is its generality, as it comes without any possibly redundant assumption.
-However, this result is non-constructive.
-The underlying (least squares) algorithm is based on a random construction and subsampling based on the solution of the Kadison-Singer problem, see Remark~\ref{rem:alg}.
+There are numerous results in the literature on uniform and $L_p$-approximation, often for specific classes $F$ and explicit algorithms, see Section~\ref{sec:ex}.
+The advantage of Theorem~\ref{thm:general} is its generality and simplicity. {Since the used algorithm (see Remark \ref{rem:alg} for details) is specified by the knowledge of $F$ and $(V_n)_{n=1}^\infty$ only, Theorem~\ref{thm:general} shows the existence of an algorithm that is \emph{universal} in $p$.}